notleowang/Aria/README.md

 ## User-game interactions
 ### Changes implemented + rationale
-**Observation**: Users found it difficult to remember which power-ups were currently active and there was no visual indicator at all for �increase damage� power-ups.\
+**Observation**: Users found it difficult to remember which power-ups were currently active and there was no visual indicator at all for “increase damage” power-ups.\
 **Change**: Added visual indicator icons for the active power-ups to the element selection display

 **Observation**: The information about which enemies are weak to which element was not something our users were able to intuitively guess.
 The fact that enemies are healed by their own element was often overlooked.\
 **Change**: Added new tutorial level with description of the weaknesses and an infographic showing which element to use on which.
 It also includes 4 enemies on which to test the elemental projectiles on such that the user can see the differences in damage dealt and enemies healing.

-**Observation**: Some users felt that using 1,2,3,4 as hotkeys to change the player�s attack element was sometimes awkward as they use the same hand to move the player using WASD.\
+**Observation**: Some users felt that using 1,2,3,4 as hotkeys to change the player’s attack element was sometimes awkward as they use the same hand to move the player using WASD.\
-**Change**: In addition to the 1,2,3,4 hotkeys, we provide two additional means of changing the attack element: scroll wheel will cycle through the elements and right-click will increment the player�s current attack element.
+**Change**: In addition to the 1,2,3,4 hotkeys, we provide two additional means of changing the attack element: scroll wheel will cycle through the elements and right-click will increment the player’s current attack element.

 **Observation**: Player health and mana bars cluttered the screen.\
 **Change**: Moved the player health and mana bars to the top-left hand corner so as not to obscure the action in the middle of the screen.